umar-indstack/dr-suresh-pulmonologist-website/README.md

 Edit the contact details in `index.html`:
 - Phone number: Search for `7200603928` and replace
 - Email: Search for `suri1154@gmail.com` and replace
-- Location: Search for `Kanchipuram, Tamil Nadu` and update
+- Location: Search for `Near Upashana Hotel, Kanchipuram, Tamil Nadu` and update
+- Clinic Hours: Search for `6:00 PM - 8:30 PM` and update
+- Instagram: Update the Instagram link in the social links section

 ### Update Doctor Information